spring-attic/spring-cloud-stream-modules/websocket-sink/README.md

 ### Gotchas
-For SSL mode (`--ws.ssl=true`) a self signed certificate is used that might cause troubles with some Websocket clients.
-In a future release, there will be a `--ws.certificate=mycert.cer` switch to pass a valid (not self-signed) certificate.
+For SSL mode (`--ssl=true`) a self signed certificate is used that might cause troubles with some Websocket clients.
+In a future release, there will be a `--certificate=mycert.cer` switch to pass a valid (not self-signed) certificate.